-The Group seeks to have a positive impact on our customers, communities and wider society.
+The Group seeks to have a positive impact on our customers, communities and wider society through its 'Beacon for mutual good' strategic driver.

 We have set an ESG strategy with goals aligned to our strategic drivers which you can read more about on the Group's website and in our ESG Hub at www.virginmoneyukplc.com.
 The Board is kept updated on progress in executing our ESG strategy including the delivery of a broader set of customer propositions to support the transition to a low carbon economy and in achieving our net zero goals.